Wailing Well

 "Wailing Well" is a ghost story by the English writer M. R. James, written in 1927 and first published in 1928 as a standalone volume with a limited print run.
 In 1931, it was collected in James' book The Collected Ghost Stories of M. R. James.
-Set in Worbarrow Bay, the story concerns a Scout troop who run afoul of a field haunted by vampiric ghosts.
+Set in Worbarrow Bay, the story concerns a Scout troop who run afoul of a field haunted by vampiric undead entities.
 The story has been adapted several times, including radio productions for the BBC Home Service and BBC Radio 4 and a television episode for BBC2.

 Plot summary

-The story opens by describing two members of a Scout troop attached to "a famous school": Arthur Wilcox and Stanley Judkins.
+The story opens by describing two members of a Scout troop attached to "a famous school": (Note: Identified by S. T. Joshi and Rosemary Pardoe as referring to Eton College.)
+Arthur Wilcox and Stanley Judkins.
 The boys are alike in age and appearance, but very different in personality.
 Wilcox wins multiple prizes and distinctions, including being named captain of the school and of the Oppidans, while Stanley Judkins is repeatedly in trouble with the school staff for his unruly behaviour.

 In the Midsummer holidays of 19—, the Scout troop is camping in Worbarrow Bay in Dorset.
-While sitting on a down with two other Scouts, Wilfred Pipsqueak and Algernon de Montmorency, Stanley expresses an interest in an clump of trees in the middle of an overgrown field overlooked by the down, within which four sets of tracks can be seen.
+While sitting on a down with two other Scouts, Wilfred Pipsqueak and Algernon de Montmorency, Stanley expresses an interest in a clump of trees in the middle of an overgrown field overlooked by the down, within which four sets of tracks can be seen.
 Wilfred notes that the field in question is marked with a red ring on their maps, indicating they are not to enter it.
 A passing shepherd tells them that the clump is called the "Wailin' Well", and that the surrounding field is disused despite being arable land.
 After Stanley declares he will take water from the well to make tea, the shepherd warns them against entering the field, telling them that is occupied by three women and a man who "was all bad 'uns when they was alive".
 The shepherd claims that he once saw the four dead people emerge from bushes in the field and slowly creep to the clump; he describes them as "flutterin' rags and whity bones" with visible teeth.
 The shepherd adds that the name "Wailing Well" originates from sounds that can be heard at dusk on winter evenings.
 Stanley dismisses the shepherd's warning, speculating that he has a still hidden in the clump.
 That evening, one of the Scout troop's leaders emphasises that the Scouts should not enter the red-ringed area.